pebaum/pebaum.github.io/lightphone-notes/README.md

 # Light Phone Notes Exporter

-A Python tool to export and delete notes from your Light Phone dashboard.
+A standalone tool to export and delete notes from your Light Phone dashboard.

 ## What it does